8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 In this case, there are no assets meeting the negative correlation characteristics; more on that later.

 Does this mean we should shift our thinking?
 Is this the proverbial paradigm shift you may have heard about?
-Do we need to find something else to replace long-term US Treasuries as a negative correlation asset before we start adding condiments?
+Do we need to find something else to replace long-term US Treasuries as a negative correlation asset before adding condiments to our portfolio?
 Or, if we already have long-term US Treasuries, should we rebalance into something else with a greater negative correlation?

 Maybe.
 Only time will tell.
 Let's look at a period longer than 10 years and see what we find.

-For this, we'll use the period from [February 2005 to the end of January 2023](https://www.portfoliovisualizer.com/asset-correlations?s=y&symbols=CASHX%2C+VTSAX%2CTLT%2C+GLD&startDate=02%2F01%2F2005&endDate=01%2F31%2F2023&timePeriod=2&tradingDays=60&months=12), and use the same hypotheses, here's what we find:
+For this, we'll use the period from [February 2005 to the end of January 2023](https://www.portfoliovisualizer.com/asset-correlations?s=y&symbols=CASHX%2C+VTSAX%2CTLT%2C+GLD&startDate=02%2F01%2F2005&endDate=01%2F31%2F2023&timePeriod=2&tradingDays=60&months=12), and using the same hypotheses, here's what we find:

 1. Cash is negatively correlated with the growth asset at -0.06; hypothesis confirmed.
 2. Growth assets range in correlation from -0.19 (compared to long-term US Treasuries) to 0.08 (compared to gold); hypothesis confirmed.
-3. Long-term US Treasuries are negatively correlated with the growth asset at -0.19; hypothesis confirmed.
+3. Long-term US Treasuries are negatively correlated with the growth asset at -0.19, greater than the negative correlation of cash; hypothesis confirmed.
 4. Gold ranges in correlation with the other three from 0.08 (compared to the growth asset) to 0.23 (compared to long-term US Treasuries); the hypothesis is confirmed.

 In this context, if something has a correlation of 0.4 or greater (40 percent or more), I wouldn't call it a low correlation, and it's definitely not negative.
 If something has a negative correlation between 0 and -0.1, I wouldn't say it was negative enough to be in the negative correlation category.

 For the last 10 years, it seems like maybe we are seeing a shift in asset behavior.
-But, for the last almost 20 years, we're seeing the hypothesized behavior.
-The new behavior might indicate a shift is happening, and maybe we should keep an eye out.
-But until there are more time periods showing where the original hypothesis failed, I wouldn't make any drastic changes to anything.
+But, for almost 20 years, we're seeing the hypothesized behavior.
+The new behavior might indicate a shift, and we should keep an eye out.
+But until there are more periods showing where the original hypothesis failed, I wouldn't make any drastic changes to anything.

 As of this writing, I'm still in accumulation mode and only have the plate and first two brownies occupying any significant portion of my portfolio.
-And I still have a couple of years before I start seriously contemplating adding condiments and what types.
+And I still have a few years before seriously contemplating adding condiments to my dessert.